Master of Arts (MA) Program

 - Maintain a minimum 3.0 GPA

-- Complete a mentored research project and oral presentation during their second year
+- Complete a mentored research project during their second year

 - Have sufficient clinical clock hours to satisfy American Speech-Language-Hearing Association (ASHA) requirements for the Certificate of Clinical Competence (CCC-SLP)